-- The Department of Health launched a new tool called Your Turn to help Pennsylvanians understand where they fall in the vaccine prioritization effort and to be alerted when it is their turn to schedule an appointment for the COVID-19 vaccine via email. - The vaccine provider map uses blue dots are used to represent all enrolled vaccine providers that are activated within for COVID-19 vaccination efforts.
+- The Department of Health launched a new tool called Your Turn to help Pennsylvanians understand where they fall in the vaccine prioritization effort and to be alerted when it is their turn to schedule an appointment for the COVID-19 vaccine via email. - We are in the process of adding additional languages to the Your Turn tool, so that people can complete the tool in different languages. - The vaccine provider map uses blue dots are used to represent all enrolled vaccine providers that are activated within for COVID-19 vaccination efforts.
 Previously, a location may have had a green dot, but had used all of their allocation, or had appointments scheduled for their entire allocation.
 Using blue dots will assist in reminding the public that the provider is the best source of information about whether or not they have vaccine. - If you do not see blue dots, clear your cache, browser history, or restart the browser, and all dots should appear blue. - The vaccine provider map will show you providers near you. - The vaccine dashboard shows how many people have been vaccinated by county, except Philadelphia, including by day.
 It also gives demographic information on the health care personnel who have been vaccinated. - A commonwealth COVID-19 vaccination guide explains the current process for getting a vaccine.
-Pennsylvanians with questions about the vaccination process can call the Department of Health Hotline at 1-877-724-3258.
+Pennsylvanians with questions about the vaccination process, or those who need assistance scheduling a vaccine appointment or completing the Your Turn tool, please contact the Pennsylvania Department of Health at 1-877-724-3258 and someone will be happy to help you.

-- All of the locations that received vaccine and how much they have received can be found on the COVID-19 Vaccine Distribution webpage. - Vaccine dashboard data can also be found on the website to find more information on the doses administered and showcase demographic information. - Pennsylvanians can provide feedback on the Pennsylvania COVID-19 Interim Vaccination Plan on the website. - There are also FAQs on the website.
+- The Health Hotline menu can be heard in both English and Spanish.
+This is done so by connecting callers with a translator to convey information back and forth between the agent and the caller. - All of the locations that received vaccine and how much they have received can be found on the COVID-19 Vaccine Distribution webpage. - Vaccine dashboard data can also be found on the website to find more information on the doses administered and showcase demographic information. - Pennsylvanians can provide feedback on the Pennsylvania COVID-19 Interim Vaccination Plan on the website. - There are also FAQs on the website.